SjoerdTimovanVliet/SSVEP_interface_thesis/Readme.md

    See the photo as example.

+   ## Step 3: Run process_SNR.py to combine all the data

+   1. On line 48, change the path to the Data_SNR path containg all the '.csv' files.
+   2. Run the script with: python process_SNR.py

+   It outputs a file named SNR_sorted_by_participant.csv located in the Data_SNR folder

-   ## Step 3: Create environment for the rest next analyses.
+   ## Step 4: Create environment for the rest next analyses.
    One of the necessary python libraries: pinguoin conflicts with the previous envirnoment and makes the previous script not executable anymore due to dependencies conflicts.

     conda create -n  analysis_snr python==3.9.0